Skip to main content

 Create bulk actions handler

 You can add bulk actions handler by creating a function following the naming convention mbct_{$action}_bulk_action.
-Please note that the action name are auto converted to lowercase and use underscores instead of hyphens in order to match with PHP function.
+Please note that the action name is auto-converted to lowercase and uses underscores instead of hyphens to match with PHP function.
 In this case, refund-all will be refund_all.

-The function can accepts up to 3 parameters: $ids, $model, and $request regardless of the number of parameters and order.
+The function can accept up to 3 parameters: $ids, $model, and $request regardless of the number of parameters and order.

 For example: ( $ids, $model ), ( $model, $ids ), ( $request, $ids, $model )... are valid function signatures.